The “Dalahäst” or Swedish Dala Horse

 At around this same time, the wooden horse changed from being a votive symbol to become a decorative item and toy.
 Horse pictures were often used in heraldic patterns and carved into church doors.

-The Swedish Dala Horse as a Devil’s Toy
+as a Devil’s Toy

 But in 1624, the bishop in Vasteras furiously told his flock that the wooden horses were the devil’s toys and evil for children to play with.
 There was a dual rationale for his outrage—wooden horses were sometimes used as magic by witches and shamans and the church’s hold on Swedish souls was sometimes weak.
 Officially, Sweden had been Christian since the Viking period, but secretly, pagan religious practices survived well into the 19th century, which threatened Christianity’s power.
 The horse was a symbol for both Christians and pagans—representing purity, innocence, truth, nobility, fertility and the power of nature.